flutter/website/flutter-for-react-native/index.md

 }
 ```

-In the previous example, you use the constructor of the `MyStatelessWidget` class
+In the previous example, you used the constructor of the `MyStatelessWidget` class
 to pass the `text`, which is marked as `final`.
 This class extends
  `StatelessWidget`—it contains immutable data.

-The `build` method of a stateless widget is typically only called in three
+The `build` method of a stateless widget is typically called in only three
  situations:
 * When the widget is inserted into a tree
 * When the widget's parent changes its configuration
 * When an [`InheritedWidget`](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html) it depends on, changes

-#### The StatefulWidget
+### The StatefulWidget

 A [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html) is a widget that changes state.
 Use the `setState`
 method to manage the state changes for a `StatefulWidget`.
 A call to `setState`